 Significance of the Connection between Stories

 There are two principal approaches, significantly different from one another, in research dealing with intertextuality, and in studies based on this method.
 The first approach is reader-centered, concerning itself with the comparative links created in the consciousness of the reader while reading.
 The second approach is author-centered, attempting to identify links incorporated into the text in order to create a comparison to the other text.
 As noted in the introduction above, the present article is based on an author-centered reading, which takes a diachronic approach to the text and assumes that the later text intended to refer to the earlier one.
-It is worthy to note that according to this approach both the later text and the earlier text contribute to the reading because the link between them necessarily creates a mutual relationship.
+It is worthy to note that according to this approach both the later text and the earlier text support to the reading because the link between them necessarily creates a mutual relationship.
 However, the question of the author’s intention in creating these links relates only to later text.

 Adopting a diachronic approach requires us to consider the dates of the text being compared.
 This task is far from simple, and in most cases scholars are divided on the issue.
 My assumption that the book of Esther makes use of the description of mourning in the book of Jonah, is supported by the many scholars who consider the book of Esther late, coming from either the late Persian period or even the beginning of the Hellenistic period.
 Many scholars believe that Jonah is earlier, written in the fifth century BCE.
 Therefore, I think it is eminently reasonable to assume that the author of Esther intentionally create links between the description of mourning in Shushan and those in Nineveh.
 I shall now consider the possible meanings the author sought to convey by means of these connections.